TszKitLo40/vim-go-ide/README.md

             vars          var ( ... )
             eq            equals: test two identifiers with DeepEqual

+# Setting the Scope (Root Directory) for Go Callers Search
+By default, the :GoCallers command (which can also be initiated via <F5>) searches for all callers to the current Go function only within the current package.
+For large, multiple-package projects, it's desirable to expand the search to look for callers outside of the current package.
+This can be accomplished dynamically either by using the :GoGuruScope command, or by navigating within the directory tree window (see next section) to the desired top directory (or bookmark), and selecting <S-F5> (shifted F5 function key).

+It should be noted that you don't want to set the search scope too arbitrarily large, since searches across larger scopes will take longer to complete.

-# Navigating in the NERDTree Directory Tree Window:
+# Navigating in the Directory Tree Window:
-The \<F2\> function key can be used to toggle the NERDTree directory tree window open/closed.
-The NERDTree window can also be opened to a tree for the current file by entering ",T" while editing the file.
+The \<F2\> function key can be used to toggle the directory tree window open/closed.
+The directory tree window can also be opened for the current file by entering ",T" while editing the file.
 Here are a few key sequences to help navigate in the directory tree window:

          <F2>         Turn directory tree window on/off
+        <S-F5>        Set scope (root directory) for Go callers search
         <Enter>       Open current selection
            u          Move up to parent directory
            C          Change directory into current selection